Biceps Tenodesis Surgery Specialist Q&A

+Arthroscopic biceps tenodesis is a minimally invasive procedure for repairing and reattaching torn biceps tendons.
 If you are feeling pain from your shoulder to your elbow, you could have caused damage to your biceps that needs to be looked at and treated.
-For more information, call us or schedule an appointment online.
+At Southern Sports Medicine Institute, Dr. Thomas Gautsch MD, and his team will help you relieve the symptoms.
+For more information, contact us or schedule an appointment online.
+We have convenient locations for you in Gallatin, TN and Nashville, TN.

 Bicep tenodesis surgery is a common surgery to help repair the biceps tendon.
 Biceps tenodesis surgery is typically used when the biceps tendon causes pain in and around the shoulder caused by inflammation, wear and tear or injury.
 Injury can happen easily from overuse as well as aging.
 The surgery can also be used in rotator cuff or torn shoulder injuries, the kind of injuries sustained by athletes such as swimmers, gymnasts and golfers.